 According to statistics, 95% of the forex traders lose their capital within the first 6-8 months.
 The main reason for this is the expectation of making a large & quick profit.
-But the truth is the more you can wait, the more you can earn.
-And another truth is the less you’ll invest, the chance of losing more money will also be decreased.
-But if you invest less & wait for a long time, it means you have to wait year after year for making a big profit.
+But the truth is, the more you can wait, the more you can earn.
+And another truth is the less you’ll invest, the chance of losing more money will also decrease.
+But if you invest less & wait for a long time, it means you have to wait year after year to make a big profit.

 “So, is there any way to earn maximum money with a small amount of investment?”

-And here the term ‘Leverage’ comes where you can trade up to 400 times than your investment.
+And here, the term ‘Leverage’ comes where you can trade up to 400 times than your investment.
 Leverage is basically a loan given to the retail trader by the brokers.
-The common leverage ratios are 50:1, 100:1, 200:1 etc. In the 50:1 leverage ratio, you can trade up to 50 times of your investment, in 100:1 leverage you can trade up to 100 times & so on.
+The common leverage ratios are 50:1, 100:1, 200:1 etc. In the 50:1 leverage ratio, you can trade up to 50 times your investment.
+In 100:1 leverage, you can trade up to 100 times & so on.

-But you must remember the fact that brokers will give you the loan, but they will not take any risks.
-It means if your trade moves to the opposite side, then after a certain percentage reduction of your real investment broker will notify you to deposit more or they can also make a margin call which means terminating the trade.
+But it would help if you remembered the fact that brokers will give you the loan, but they will not take any risks.
+It means if your trade moves to the opposite side, then after a certain percentage reduction of your real investment broker will notify you to deposit more, or they can also make a margin call which means terminating the trade.

-Usually, this margin call occurs when a trader’s investment reduced to 30%.
+Usually, this margin call occurs when a trader’s investment is reduced to 30%.
 For instance, suppose your margin investment is $1000 & the leverage ratio is 100:1.
 It means you can trade up to $1,00,000.
-Now if your trade value reduced to $99,930 the broker can shut down the trade to stop his loss.
+Now, if your trade value is reduced to $99,930, the broker can shut down the trade to stop his loss.